phax/phive/README.md

 # News and noteworthy

+v12.0.2 - work in progress
+* Added new method `ValidationResultList.addAt`

 v12.0.1 - 2026-03-12
 * Improved Validation result HTML default CSS to handle long values better
 * Removed the displayname from the VES Status again, as it is already contained in the VES itself